mitosisX/limekit-docs/source/index.rst

 Let's get you started!
 ==================================

-*Limekit* is a framework for building desktop applications using the `lua <https://www.lua.org/>`_ language without the need for HTML and CSS.
+*Limekit* is a framework (wrapper for PySide6) for building desktop applications using the `lua <https://www.lua.org/>`_ language without the need for HTML and CSS.
 The framework allows developers to maintain single lua codebase and create cross-platform apps that work on Windows, macOS, and Linux.

 .. note::